-Larsen, B., & Waisman, G. (2016).
-Labor Market Performance Effects of Discrimination and Loss of Skill.
-Economic Inquiry, 54(3), 1574-1595. https://doi.org/10.1111/ecin.12335
+Larsen, B., & Waisman, G. (2015).
+Labour Market Performance Effects of Discrimination and Loss of Skill.
+Copenhagen Business School, CBS.
+Working Paper / Department of Economics.
+Copenhagen Business School No. 2-2015

 Link to publication in CBS Research Portal

 Copyright and moral rights for the publications made accessible in the public portal are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.